Jimdo/librato-rake-deploytrack/README.md

 As you see the `librato:deploy:start` takes two arguments:

  * `title` The title of an annotation is a string and may contain spaces.
 The title should be a short, high-level summary of the annotation e.g. v45 Deployment.
 The title is a required parameter to create an annotation.
  * `description` The description contains extra meta-data about a particular annotation.
 The description should contain specifics on the individual annotation e.g. Deployed 9b562b2: shipped new feature foo!
-A description is not required to create an annotation.

 ### Usage in Travis CI